The Best Ivy League Schools For Engineering

 • Mechanical Engineering

-The School of Engineering aims to support Brown University’s overall mission through educating “future leaders in the fundamentals of engineering in an environment of world-class research.”
+The School of Engineering aims to support Brown University’s overall mission by educating “future leaders in the fundamentals of engineering in an environment of world-class research.”

 All engineering students combine their studies with Brown’s famous open curriculum to gain a comprehensive liberal arts understanding.
 Brown emphasizes interdisciplinary learning, encouraging students to pursue studies meaningful to their passions and career goals.